Body-based care for transitional times

 Is somatic support like seeing a therapist?

 Sorta!
-Itโs also really different: I typically donโt work with people in active crisis, I have a different set of skills, and I donโt diagnose.
-Many of the people I work with also see a psychotherapist who supports their ability to process things verbally, but some people feel like something is missingโthey are disconnected from their physical body and want support specifically around that.
-As a somatic practitioner I offer a space where people can learn about how bodies work, practice listening to their unique body with compassion & patience, and explore different tools for bringing those listening skills into everyday moments.
+It’s also really different: I typically don’t work with people in active crisis, I have a different set of skills, and I don’t diagnose.
+Many of the people I work with also see a psychotherapist who supports their ability to process things verbally, but sometimes it can feel like something is missing—people who tend to be a good fit are often people who are interested in (re)connecting with their physical body and want support specifically around that.
+As a somatic practitioner I offer a space where people can practice listening to their unique body with compassion & patience and explore different tools for bringing those listening skills into everyday moments.

 Is working with a doula like having a midwife?